2-Rail O Scale Primer

 We have mentioned O scale and O gauge, and now is a good time to expound on these terms since they are often erroneously used interchangeably.

 SCALE refers to the size ratio of the model to the prototype, which in O scale is based on 1/4″ equals one foot (1/4″=1′), or 1/48 full size.
 GAUGE refers to the distance between the rails which for prototype American standard gauge track is 4′ 8-1/2″.
-The popular lore holds that this dimension was the distance between the wheels of the chariots used during the Roman Empire.
 So models should properly be called O scale models, not O gauge models, although toy trains using O gauge track are commonly called O gauge trains.

-Proto 48 refers to a dedicated group of modelers who build everything to exact scale, and they have invented Proto 48 which is based on 1/4″=1′ scale.
-Not only is the track gauge exact (1.177″ or 29.9 mm), but all wheel dimensions are reduced exactly from the prototype (normal O scale wheel treads are wider and flanges are deeper than the prototype dimensions).
-Click here for more information.
+Proto 48 refers to modeling standards based on prototype dimensions.
+Models and track are based on 1/4″=1′ scale.
+Not only is the track gauge to scale (1.177″ or 29.9 mm), but all wheel dimensions are reduced exactly from the prototype (normal O scale wheel treads are wider and flanges are deeper than the prototype dimensions).

 Besides standard gauge, there are also narrow gauge tracks which were laid in areas where space was limited, so we have 3′, 2-1/2′, 2′ etc. gauges.
-In O scale these are called On3, On2-1/2, On2, etc..
-A fairly recent addition in O scale is On30 which uses narrow gauge equipment operating on HO gauge track (16.5 mm track gauge or 0.650″).
-This On30 was introduced by Bachman Industries and is now very popular.
+In 1/48 these are called On3, On2-1/2, On2, etc..
+A fairly recent addition in 1/48 scale is On30 which uses narrow gauge equipment operating on HO gauge track (16.5 mm track gauge or 0.650″).
+This On30 was introduced by Bachman Industries and is now popular.
 The normal equivalent of On30 is On2-1/2, which uses the correct track gauge of 0.625″.
+The Model Railroad Association Standards and Recommended Practices are the source for the detailed dimensions for the different scales.
+Here is the link to the information: https://www.nmra.org/index-nmra-standards-and-recommended-practices

 We have given you some background on 2-rail O scale and made convincing arguments why you should model in this scale.
 Now where can you go to get more detailed information on this subject?

 One excellent source of information is the O Scale Central organization, the producer of this primer, which was founded in June 1999 to promote 2-rail O scale model railroading.
 Their primary focus is 2-rail realistic models which encompasses all aspects of modeling, including mainline, branch line, narrow gauge, interurbans, and Proto 48.
-Any member would be happy to help you learn about 2-rail O scale and provide you with the benefit of his experience and knowledge.
-You are also invited to join the organization not only to enjoy the camaraderie of fellow O scalers, but to help the organization with its vision to promote 2-rail O scale.
+Any member would be happy to help you learn about 2-rail O scale and provide you with the benefit of their experience and knowledge.
+You are also invited to join the organization not only to enjoy the camaraderie of fellow O scalers, but to have access to additional information, member directory, club and group directory, and the organization with its vision to promote 2-rail O scale.

 Two of the best information sources are the following magazines devoted exclusively to 2-rail O scale.